MathosProject/Mathos-Project-Tutorial/README.md

 IN CASE it does not work out, or if you don't want to install these programs, a portable version can be used: https://dl.dropboxusercontent.com/u/6416038/texstudio%2BMKPortable.zip

-_Note_ You can also submit a chapter in a simple word document or as html.

 TASKS
 ------